 - What are the alternatives and what do they cost?

-Let’s explore the first question – how much joy or satisfaction is this going to bring you.
-Whether a smart scale is really for your basically is about these two questions.
+Basically this comes down to the first and third questions on that list – what are the benefits and how often are you going to use it.
+Whether a smart scale is really for you basically is about these two questions:

-- Do you like to track and record your weight and health progress over periods of time?
+- Do you like (or need) to track and record your weight and health progress over a period of time?